MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 # Text-to-image web app using streamlit and tensorflow

 The following file **text_to_image.ipynb** is for a text-to-image web app using Streamlit and TensorFlow, I've made modifications to the original code to include text input, a text classification model, and a function to generate images based on the classified text.
 I'm using the InceptionV3 model for text classification.

+# NLP methods on cryptocurrency data using streamlit

+The following file **NLP_methods_cryptocurrency.ipynb** contains enhancing NLP methods for cryptocurrency data.
+I will provide some guidance on how to approach this problem using Python.

+First, let's gather the necessary data.
+You can use APIs to collect cryptocurrency data from various sources like CoinMarketCap, CoinGecko, or Binance.
+For social media data, you can use APIs from platforms like Twitter, Reddit, or Telegram.

+Once you have collected the data, preprocess it to make it suitable for NLP tasks.
+This may include:

+Tokenization: Splitting text into words, phrases, or other meaningful elements.
+Stopwords removal: Removing common words like 'the', 'is', 'at', etc., that do not carry much meaning.
+Lemmatization or stemming: Reducing words to their base or root form.
+Removing URLs, numbers, and special characters.
+Lowercasing: Convert all text to lowercase for consistency.